awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

 This control checks whether IMDSv2 is enabled on all instances launched by Amazon EC2 Auto Scaling groups\.
-The control fails if the Metadata version is not included in the launch configuration or if both IMDSv1 and IMDSv2 are enabled\.
+The control fails if the Instance Metadata Service \(IMDS\) version is not included in the launch configuration or if both IMDSv1 and IMDSv2 are enabled\.

 IMDS provides data about your instance that you can use to configure or manage the running instance\.